UNIVERSAL MUSIC GROUP ACTIVATES "2024 USE YOUR VOICE" U.S. VOTER EDUCATION CAMPAIGN

 UMG INITIATIVE PARTNERS WITH LEADING VOTER RESOURCE ORGANIZATIONS HEADCOUNT, NAACP, NATIONAL COUNCIL OF NEGRO WOMEN, WHEN WE ALL VOTE AND VOTO LATINO FOUNDATION AND OTHERS TO MOBILIZE VOTERS

 SANTA MONICA, Calif., Sept.
-10, 2024 /PRNewswire/ -- Universal Music Group (UMG), the world leader in music-based entertainment, announced today the launch of its 2024 USE YOUR VOICE campaign.
+10, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Universal Music Group (UMG), the world leader in music-based entertainment, announced today the launch of its 2024 USE YOUR VOICE campaign.
 Launched in 2020, this year's voting initiative will use educational tools and other resources to mobilize eligible employees and other voters throughout UMG's U.S. communities to vote in the 2024 U.S. general elections.

 This year's campaign is supported by UMG's All Together Now Foundation, the company's Task Force for Meaningful Change (TFMC) and °1824, UMG's creative services division.
 2024 USE YOUR VOICE will help register and transport voters to the polls.
 The campaign will also provide information, resources and digital tools to foster active participation in the political process.